drips-network/docs/docs/the-drips-app/splits/set-up-splits.md

 Click the X-button next to an existing Splits entry to remove it, or click "Add recipient" to add a new line.
 When you're happy with your changes, click "Confirm" and sign the transaction with your connected wallet to apply your new Splits configuration.

-Once the transaction is confirmed, you can see your new splits config on the dashboard's "Splits" section.
+Once the transaction is confirmed, you can see your new splits configuration on the dashboard's "Splits" section.
 Anyone splitting funds to you will also appear here as an incoming split.

 ![Splits section on dashboard](/img/drips-app/edit-splits/2.png)